nwutils/nw-builder/README.md

 Type: `String`
 Default value: `false`

 MAC ONLY: The path to your credits.html file.
-If your don't provide your own it will use the one provided by node-webkit
+If your don't provide your own it will use the one provided by NW.js

 #### options.macIcns
 Type: `String`
 Default value: `false`

 MAC ONLY: The path to your ICNS icon file.
-If your don't provide your own it will use the one provided by node-webkit
+If your don't provide your own it will use the one provided by NW.js

 #### options.macZip
 Type: `Boolean`